 Kai Nargolwala is the Chairman of Clifford Capital.
 He is also a non-executive Director of UK-based Prudential plc, PSA International Pte Ltd, and Credit Suisse Group AG respectively.
-He is the non-executive Chairman of Prudential Corporation Asia Limited and the Chairman of the Governing Board of the Duke-NUS Graduate Medical School of Singapore.
-He also serves on the Board of the Casino Regulatory Authority of Singapore.
+He is the non-executive Chairman of Prudential Corporation Asia Limited and the Chairman of the Governing Board of the Duke-NUS Medical School.
 Mr Nargolwala’s career spanned several decades in the financial services industry in the UK, USA and Asia.
 At various times over the last twenty years he has helmed the Asian businesses of Bank of America, Standard Chartered and Credit Suisse.
 Mr Nargolwala retired from executive roles at the end of 2011.
 He previously served on the Boards of Singapore Telecommunications Ltd, Credit Suisse’s Executive Board, Tate and Lyle and Visa International’s Asia Pacific Advisory Board.
 Mr Nargolwala is a Fellow of the Institute of Chartered Accountants in England and Wales, earned his Honours degree in Economics from the University of Delhi and is a Singaporean citizen.

 Gan Chee Yen

 Gan Chee Yen is the Chief Executive Officer of Fullerton Financial Holdings Pte Ltd. Prior to his current appointment, Mr Gan was Co-Chief Investment Officer and Senior Managing Director, Special Projects at Temasek International.
-He joined Temasek in May 2003 as Chief Financial Officer and has since served in various investments roles as a member of the senior management team in Temasek.
+He joined Temasek in May 2003 as Chief Financial Officer and has since served in various investments roles as a member of the senior management team in Temasek, including as the Head of China Market.
 The investment clusters he has led included the Financial Industry portfolio and the Transportation and Logistics portfolio, before he took on the role of co-Chief Investment Officer of Temasek where he anchored several successful investments.
-He has also recently completed his stint as Head of China Market.
 Mr Gan has served on the boards of several companies including Neptune Orient Line, a global shipping company and has been a board member of Fullerton Financial Holdings Pte Ltd and a board commissioner of Bank Danamon since 2003.
 He is a member of the Institute of Singapore Chartered Accountants and received his Bachelor of Accountancy from the National University of Singapore.
 He has also attended Harvard’s Program for Management Development in September 2001.

 Loh Khum Yean